jhpyle/docassemble/_docs/fields.md

 If `grid` refers to a string, the string is expected to be a Python expression that evaluates to an integer between 1 and 12.

+## <a name="item grid"></a>`item grid`

+The `item grid` field modifier is similar to the `grid` field modifier, but it only applies to fields that contain a list of radio buttons or a list of checkboxes.

+{% include side-by-side.html demo="item-grid" %}

+The default breakpoint is the `md` screen size.
+You can change this globally for the server using the `item grid breakpoint` setting under the [`grid classes`] Configuration directive.
+You can change this for a particular field by setting `item grid` to a [YAML] dictionary with values `width` and `breakpoint`.

+{% include side-by-side.html demo="item-grid-breakpoint" %}

 ## <a name="label"></a>`label` and `field`